RTEMS/rtems-docs/posix_users/scheduler.rst

 **DESCRIPTION:**

 This call forces the calling thread to yield the processor to another thread.
 Normally this is used to implement voluntary round-robin task scheduling.

 **NOTES:**

 NONE

-..
-COMMENT: COPYRIGHT (c) 1988-2002.

-..
-COMMENT: On-Line Applications Research Corporation (OAR).

-..
-COMMENT: All rights reserved.